UPDATE – MARCH 2026:

 Federal Agencies Must Implement Safeguards

-The goal was to protect Americans’ rights and safety in areas like healthcare, education, housing, and employment.
+The goal was to protect Americans’ rights and safety in areas such as healthcare, education, housing, and employment where AI systems may influence critical decisions.

 Public Transparency and Oversight

-Identify systems that affect public rights or safety
+- Identify systems that could affect public rights or safety

-They must also report on metrics tied to sensitive AI systems and clearly disclose any exemptions, along with reasons.
+Agencies were also expected to report metrics related to sensitive AI systems and disclose any exemptions along with the reasoning behind them.

 Building Capacity and Encouraging Innovation

-To support these efforts, the federal government pledged to hire 100 AI professionals by summer 2024.
-Agencies were encouraged to explore how AI could help solve big challenges like climate change and public health—but only with strong safeguards in place.
+To support responsible AI deployment, the federal government committed to hiring at least 100 AI professionals by the summer of 2024.
+Agencies were encouraged to explore how AI could help address major challenges such as climate change and public health while maintaining appropriate safeguards.

-The OMB also aimed to remove outdated policies that made it harder for agencies to use AI tools effectively.
+The OMB also sought to remove outdated policies that made it difficult for agencies to adopt modern AI tools effectively.

 Need Help?